Patient education: Rheumatoid arthritis symptoms and diagnosis (Beyond the Basics)

 Initiating factors — Many individuals who carry HLA genes never develop the condition.
 Indeed, when one identical twin has rheumatoid arthritis, the chance that the other will develop disease is only about 1 in 3.
 This suggests that additional factors must be necessary for a person to develop RA.

-Infection — Researchers suspect that infection with bacteria or viruses may be one of the factors that initiate rheumatoid arthritis.
+Infection — Researchers suspect that, alterations of bacterial populations in the gut or within the mouth may be among the environmental factors that initiate rheumatoid arthritis.
 However, at this time, there is no definite evidence linking infection to rheumatoid arthritis.

-Cigarette smoking — Cigarette smoking may increase the risk of developing rheumatoid arthritis.
+Cigarette smoking — Cigarette smoking is a recognized factor that increases the risk of developing rheumatoid arthritis.
 There is also some evidence that cigarette smoking increases the likelihood that rheumatoid arthritis will be severe when it occurs.

 RHEUMATOID ARTHRITIS SYMPTOMS